 More to read

 Two of the more accessible introductions to language learning aptitude are Peter Skehan’s Cognitive Approach to Language Learning (1998, Chapters 8 & 9), on which I have drawn extensively for this post, and the section on aptitude in Rod Ellis’s Study of Second Language Acquisition (1994, pp. 494-499).
-For an overview of more recent research, you may want to consult the state-of-the-art article by Richard Sparks and Leonore Ganschow (2001), which covers literature spanning from 1991 to 2001.
+You may also want to consult the article by Richard Sparks and Leonore Ganschow (2001), which covers literature spanning from 1991 to 2001.
 There are also a couple of interesting articles by Peter Robinson and Peter Skehan in a volume edited by Robinson (2002).
 John Carroll’s (1993) Human Cognitive Abilities, by one of the pioneers of aptitude research, offers some additional information, which is perhaps dated, but still quite useful.

 - Curtiss, S. (1977).
 Genie: A psycholinguistic study of a modern day ‘wild child’.
 New York: Academic Press.

 - Curtiss, S. (1988) ‘The special talent of grammar acquisition’.
-In L. Obler and D. Fein (eds.).
+In L. Obler & D. Fein (Eds.).
 The exceptional brain: Neuropsychology of talent and special abilities.
 New York: Guilford Press.